 If you choose a rollover, request a direct rollover from your old plan to your new plan or IRA.
-If the funds are sent to you by check, you'll need to make an indirect rollover (that is, deposit the funds into a new IRA) within 60 days to avoid tax and potential penalties.
+If the funds are sent to you by check, you'll need to make an indirect rollover within 60 days to avoid tax and potential penalties.

 Warning: If you don't do a direct rollover, the check you receive from your old plan may be net of 20% federal income tax withholding.
-If you don't roll over the gross amount (making up for the withheld amount with other funds), you'll be subject to income tax - and potentially the 10% penalty - on the difference.
+Your subsequent indirect rollover must be of the gross amount (making up for the withheld amount with other funds) or you'll be subject to income tax - and potentially the 10% penalty - on the difference.